Amphotericin B Tillomed liposomal 50 mg powder for dispersion for infusion

 The safety of liposomal amphotericin B in pregnant women has not been established.

-Systemic fungal infections have been successfully treated in pregnant women with conventional amphotericin B without obvious effect on the fetus, but the number of cases reported is insufficient to draw any conclusions on the safety of liposomal amphotericin B in pregnancy.
+Systemic fungal infections have been successfully treated in pregnant women with conventional amphotericin B without obvious effect on the foetus, but the number of cases reported is insufficient to draw any conclusions on the safety of liposomal amphotericin B in pregnancy.

 Breast-feeding